The Ultimate 10-Day Uzbekistan Itinerary: A Complete Travel Guide

 tile work of mosque ceiling in registan square seen on uzbekistan itinerary

-“Why would you go to Uzbekistan?” — asked pretty much everyone when I told them I was going to spend 10 days in this Central Asian country.
 To be fair, I knew close to nothing about Uzbekistan for most of my life.
 But after coming across an article about the Silk Road and all the incredible architecture scattered around this country, I knew I had to see it for myself.

-Two months later, I found myself standing inside Registan – the biggest square in Samarkand, with tears rolling down my eyes.
 I teared up because I couldn’t believe a place so beautiful could even exist.
 I teared up because in the 10 days I’d spent in Uzbekistan, I’d lost count of the number of times my breath had been taken away.

-So to answer the previous question: why wouldn’t you go to Uzbekistan?
 This 10-day itinerary & travel guide will provide you with all the best places to visit in Uzbekistan along with lots of helpful travel tips.
 I hope it will inspire you to visit this incredibly underrated country as well!

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission at no extra cost to you.
 You can learn more about this in my disclosure policy.

-First off – a little history.
 Uzbekistan’s geographic location allowed it to play a key role in the Silk Road (114 BC – 1450s AD).
 In the first millennium BC, caravans crossing miles of unwelcoming deserts from China to the bazaars of Europe found their oasis in the ancient Uzbek cities of Samarkand, Bukhara, and Khiva, and turned them into major trading hubs and centers of cultural exchange.

 Traders not only transported materials such as ivory, silk, and gold, but also religion and philosophies.
-When the Timurids conquered Uzbekistan, they brought Islamic art and culture to the country, which are still very prominent today.
-In fact, today, Uzbekistan is filled with ornate mosques, glittering minarets, and majestic madrasahs – scenes you’d only expect to see inside the most magical chapters of One Thousand And One Nights.
+In fact, when the Timurids conquered Uzbekistan, they brought Islamic art and culture to the country, which are still very prominent today.

 In the 16th century, as ocean trade flourished, the Silk Road cities began to decline.
 Uzbek khanates soon entered into wars with Iran, and in the 18th century, all of them were controlled by Nader Shah of Persia.
-Then, in the 19th century, Russia, drawn by the commercial potential of the region, began a full military conquest of Central Asia.

-In 1924, Uzbekistan became a part of the former Soviet Union/USSR, and although the country has found its identity back after its independence, there are still strong Russian influences around the country today.
 Primarily, Russian is still one of the main languages spoken in the country (particularly among elders), and Soviet-style architecture is found throughout the country, standing alongside majestic Islamic buildings.

 architecture of gur-e-amir mausoleum in samarkand